How To Analyze Your Water Drainage Problems

 There is a 4th category that we will not be tackling in this guide, the Eternal Wet Zone.
 This is a soggy bit of landscape that never seems to dry up, even when it has not rained for weeks.
 It is probably a spring, an area of unusually high water table, or a leaking water or sewer pipe.
 All of these situations call for professional assistance.
 Don't start digging into an area that may be a little spring, or it is likely to become a BIG spring.
 Here is an article that will give you a little insight on dealing with springs.

 Installing a drain system yourself is probably going to involve some expense for plastic drain pipe (still called drain tile by some - I will use both terms), much gravel, and a lot of digging.
-Before you start spending you time and treasure, let's figure out WHY your yard, lawn or garden has a drainage problem, and then we will figure out how to best FIX it.
+Before you start spending you time and treasure, let's figure out WHY your yard, lawn or garden has a drainage problem, and then we will figure out how to best FIX water drainage problems in your yard.
 That means going out in the next rain storm and getting a little wet...

 Before the next rain storm you should do these few tasks.
 First, round up a dozen or two wooden stakes, a hammer, a pencil or two, and a rain poncho or umbrella.
 Next make a sketch - on something fairly water proof - of the portion of your yard that has the drainage problem (I like to use a scrap of plywood).
 Lastly check your gutters and downspouts to make sure they are not plugged and that the downspouts are intact.
 You may want to have others in your household read this guide also so they can do the discovery task for you if you are not home during the next big rain storm.